keboola/developers-docs/extend/component/implementation/python.md

 Note that we have also simplified reading and writing of the CSV files using the `dialect='kbc'` option.
 The dialect is registered automatically when the `CommonInterface` class is initialized.

-#### Processing input tables - Manifest vs I/O mapping
+### Processing input tables -- Manifest vs I/O mapping

-Input and output tables specified by user are listed in the [configuration file](/extend/common-interface/config-file/).
+Input and output tables specified by the user are listed in the [configuration file](/extend/common-interface/config-file/).
 Apart from that, all input tables provided by user also include manifest file with additional metadata.

 Tables and their manifest files are represented by the `keboola.component.dao.TableDefinition` object and may be loaded using the convenience method `get_input_tables_definitions()`.
-The result object contains all metadata about the table, such as manifest file representations, system path and name.
+The result object contains all metadata about the table, such as [manifest file](/extend/common-interface/manifest-files/#dataintables-manifests) representations, system path and name.

-##### Manifest & input folder content
+#### Manifest & input folder content

 ```python
 from keboola.component import CommonInterface